“All study no play makes Jack a dumb boy ” – This is a perfect statement for those who think extracurricular activities are no good while studying.

 Define Extracurricular Activity

 Extracurricular activities are the activities which do not fall under the school or college curriculum but helps in developing the skills and abilities of students.
 An extracurricular activity is that activity which does not relate to the professional life based on degrees.
-These extra activities are more beneficial when the children are enrolled in it sooner.
+These extra activities are more beneficial when the children are enrolled in it sooner based on their interests.

 For example, these activities play an important role in shaping and directing the passion and interest of the students, apart from the degree courses.

 The extracurricular activities teach the practical factors of life, are self-sponsored and hence, one needs to think well before opting for anything.

 There are innumerable options available to choose from, as an extracurricular activity.
 If you are interested in a certain activity then you should not step back.

 However, like everything else extracurricular activities come along in a package of boon and bane.
 The choice has always been subjective but you should consider both the factors well before enrolling.
 Let us learn more about it.

 Are you debating on whether you should take up extracurricular activities in high school or not?

 Well then, look out for these advantages of extracurricular activities in high school.
 Of course, no talent ever gets waste but you can enhance it by choosing an extracurricular platform.